Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 November 2024 06.23.16 UTC
+- WIB: Rabu, 13 November 2024 08.50.33 UTC
-- WITA: Rabu, 13 November 2024 07.23.16 UTC
+- WITA: Rabu, 13 November 2024 09.50.33 UTC
-- WIT: Rabu, 13 November 2024 08.23.16 UTC
+- WIT: Rabu, 13 November 2024 10.50.33 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: attitude
+Kategori: nature